Santa brings you Autopilot (and more)

 Add-ISK -AppGroup:$false

-To use your own configuration template, you can compile the configuration in Intune the way you like it and use the module "IntuneBackupAndRestore" export.
+To use your own configuration template, you can put together the configuration the way you like it in Intune and export it with the module “IntuneBackupAndRestore”.

-As with the configuration, you can also specify your own for the apps.
-To do this, you set up a repository in the correct format.
-You pack each Win32 app in its own folder with the app name, in which the install win is also located with the app name.
-In addition, you create a validation script with the name "check.ps1".
+Just like with the configuration, you can also specify your own apps.
+To do this, you build yourself a repository in the correct format.
+You pack every Win32 app into its own folder named after the app, in which the install.win is also located, named after the app.
+In addition, you place a validation script named “check.ps1” in there.

 The command to import and assign these apps is: